alygao/alygao/README.md

 I'm a Computer Science student at the University of Waterloo specializing in Business.
 I've previously interned as a Data Engineer at [Ritual](https://ritual.co/) and will be working as a Software Developer at [RBC](https://rbcroyalbank.com) for the upcoming Fall 2021 term.

 <!-- #### 🍡 Fun Facts: -->
-I'm a huge cat lover and baker.
-When I’m not coding away at a project or studying for finals, I enjoy travelling, binge-watching shows, playing Valorant and ice skating. strong googling skills
+I'm a huge cat lover and foodie.
+When I’m not coding away at a project or studying for finals, I enjoy travelling, binge-watching shows, playing Valorant and ice skating.

 <!-- ### 🌱 Currently Working On:
 I'm currently working on my personal website!
 Click [here](http://www.alyssagao.me/) to view! -->